Westward Ho Hotel and Casino: History

-Frank Zarro, the president of American Pastime, had no immediate plans for the Westward Ho, although he planned to eventually acquire or build a Las Vegas golf course that could potentially be integrated into the Westward Ho property.
+Francis Zarro, the president of American Pastime, had no immediate plans for the Westward Ho, although he planned to eventually acquire or build a Las Vegas golf course that could potentially be integrated into the Westward Ho property.
 Up to that point, the Westward Ho had gained a repeat clientele of customers from the midwestern United States, and the casino was known for its low-limit table games in comparison to other casinos on the Las Vegas Strip.

-In 2003, Texas-based developer Tracy Suttles made a failed attempt to purchase the Westward Ho for $78 million.
-According to the Westward Ho, Suttles could not provide funding to close the deal, and escrow was terminated in September 2003.
-According to the Westward Ho, Suttles tried again to purchase the property in 2004, depositing $1 million but failing to make an additional payment of $2 million, after which escrow was terminated again following multiple extensions.
-Suttles said that he did have the $2 million, and that the Westward Ho agreed to loan him the shortfall, a claim to which the Westward Ho owners said there was no evidence.
+In 2003, Texas-based developer Tracy Suttles tried to purchase the Westward Ho for $78 million, but could not secure funding.
+He tried again in 2004; despite a $1 million deposit, he missed a $2 million payment.
+Suttles claimed Westward Ho had agreed to loan him the difference, but the owners denied the existence of such an agreement.

-In June 2005, Suttles filed a lawsuit against Westward Ho Properties LLC, alleging that the owners of the hotel-casino chose not to proceed with his 2003 deal as part of an attempt to get more money for the property, which had increased in value since the time of the initial deal.
+In June 2005, Suttles filed a lawsuit against Westward Ho Properties LLC.
+He alleged a breach of contract, claiming the hotel-casino owners intentionally avoided finalizing the 2003 deal.
+He believed this was an attempt to sell the property for a higher price due to its increased value since the original agreement.
 The Westward Ho responded, "Since the prior deal in 2003 ...
 Suttles had represented that he had readily available equity and financing to consummate the purchase of the property.
 Yet it became clear that each of these representations was untrue as he failed to meet all deadlines for depositing funds, other than the initial deposits.
 Sellers were led to believe that Suttles lacked any credibility whatsoever."